kircherlab/MPRAsnakeflow/docs/config.rst

 Config File
 =====================

 The config file is a yaml file that contains the configuration.
 Different runs can be configured.
-We recommend to use one config file per MPRA experiment or MPRA roject.
+We recommend to use one config file per MPRA experiment or MPRA project.
 But in theory many different experiments can be configured in only one file.
 It is divided into :code:`global` (generell settings), :code:`assignments` (assigment workflow), and :code:`experiments` (count workflow including variants).
 This is a full example file with all possible configurations. :download:`config/example_config.yaml <../config/example_config.yaml>`.

 .. literalinclude:: ../config/example_config.yaml
    :language: yaml